 Software Engineering Research Group

-Key areas of interest include empirical software engineering, model-driven engineering, and software maintenance and evolution.
-Research in empirical software engineering seeks to use empirical methods to understand human factors and to discover, characterize, and evaluate relationships between software development artifacts, techniques, and tools.
-Ongoing projects focus on problems such as improving software quality and understanding software development in the context of computational science and engineering.
+Key areas of interest include empirical software engineering, model-driven engineering, and human factors.
+Research in empirical software engineering seeks to use empirical methods to gather quantitative and qualitative data to characterize, understand, and evaluate the software engineering process.
+Ongoing projects focus on improving the development of open-source software and understanding how to properly apply software engineering practices to the development of research software.
 Research in model-driven engineering seeks to reduce the gap between the problem domain and the solution domain by modeling all aspects of the software system with concepts from the problem domain, instead of source code.
 Ongoing projects focus on applying software engineering techniques such as transformation, simulation, analysis, and evolution to software and systems models.
-Research in software maintenance and evolution seeks to automate software change tasks using static analysis techniques.
-Ongoing projects focus on managing duplicated code and on using text retrieval techniques to automate program comprehension activities such as feature location and traceability link recovery.
+Research in human factors seeks to understand and eliminate barriers faced by the people in the software engineering process.
+Ongoing projects focus on understanding human error in requirements and studying the effects of social debt on software development.

 Distributed Autonomy Laboratory

 Research focuses on using teams of robots to accomplish high-level tasks.
 Appropriate shared representations and communications paradigms are tested in simulation and in a lab environment.
 Collaborations exist between software engineering, behavioral science and networking.
 Research includes the study of appropriate multi-robot experimental frameworks through evaluation of measurement tools, software architectures and development and simulation environments.
 A specialized testing facility is instrumented with ground truth localization and image systems for data collection.